ivan-lednev/obsidian-day-planner/README.md

 You can also support the development of this plugin directly:

 <a href="https://www.buymeacoffee.com/machineelf" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+## Basic Usage

+1. Install the plugin
+2. Start writing your daily plan in the daily note
+   - Note that the plugin searches for tasks under a preconfigured heading (by default it's `# Day planner`)
+3. Open timeline view to monitor your progress with the command: `Show the day planner timeline`

 ## Features